agraubert/agutil/README.md

 * Socket (A low-level network IO class built on top of the standard socket class)
 * SocketServer (A low-level listen server to accept connections and return Socket classes)
 * QueuedSocket (A low-level network IO class built to manage input across multiple channels)
+* parseIdentifier and checkIdentifier (Utility methods for parsing and verifying protocol identifiers)

 The __security__ package:
 * SecureSocket (A mid-level network IO class built to manage encrypted network communications)